 Bled sits on the edge of Slovenia’s only protected natural area–Triglav National Park– where Slovenia’s highest mountain can be found.
 Not only is this area insanely pretty, it’s also easy to reach.
 Just a 30-minute drive from Ljubljana Airport and you’ll be immersed in the glorious landscapes of Lake Bled and the Julian Alps.

 I have visited Bled twice, each time during winter, and I thoroughly enjoyed seeing the town and lake surrounded by snow-capped mountain peaks.
 The scenery looks just as spectacular in the summer, too.
-If you’re planning on visiting this appealing destination, here are my suggestions for the most breathtaking Lake Bled photo spots.
+If you intend to visit this appealing destination, here are my suggestions for the most breathtaking Lake Bled photo spots.

 Lake Bled Photography Tips: